henryharan/entropy/README.md

 # Entropy Toolkit examples

-> Example of a single camera attack method
+> Example of the exploiting a single camera

     entropy -b 1 -i 192.168.1.100:80 -v

-> Example of a camera file attack method
+> Example of the exploiting cameras from a file

     entropy -b 2 -l iplist.txt -v

-> Example of the shodan attack method
+> Example of the exploiting cameras using shodan

     entropy -b 2 -v --shodan PSKINdQe1GyxGgecYz2191H2JoS9qvgD